Shahi Pulao Recipe

 As I write this post, I am drooling and want to make this Shahi Pulao recipe again; it was so good.
 Fragrant rice, fried nuts, ghee, and saffron, what’s not to love about the flavors in this rice dish?

 I have a diary where I jot down recipes that I like.
 I must have written this recipe after watching it on an online cooking channel some 8-10 years back.
-While going through the dairy a few days ago, I came across it and decided to give it a try.
+While going through the diary a few days ago, I came across it and decided to give it a try.
 It turned out so well that it’s now my favorite to make for all special occasions and festivals.
 You must try it too.

 What Is Shahi Pulao?

-Shahi Pulao is a North Indian festive rice dish made by cooking aged long-grain basmati rice with whole spices (cloves, cardamom, star anise, cinnamon), fried cashews, almonds, and raisins, golden-brown crispy onions, yogurt, saffron, and kewda essence.
+Shahi Pulao is a North Indian rice dish made by cooking aged long-grain basmati rice with whole spices (cloves, cardamom, star anise, cinnamon), fried cashews, almonds, and raisins, golden-brown crispy onions, yogurt, saffron, and kewda essence.

 The word “shahi” translates to “royal” or “fit for a king,” and this dish lives up to the name.

 It is richer than jeera rice or plain pulao, but simpler than biryani, no layering required.
-The dish serves 4 and takes about 55 minutes from start to finish (including the soaking time).

 If you like making jeera rice or ghee rice, then you will love this shahi-style pulao as well.